 Jurisdictions which choose to participate in the National Flood Insurance Program (NFIP) are required to adopt and administer regulations that manage development in the floodplain.
 Cass County is a participant along with many other jurisdictions within the County.
 County jurisdiction is limited to those areas that are not within a township or municipality that already participate.

-If the property is within the city limits or the inner half of its extraterritorial boundary limits you should contact that city directly.
+If the property is within the city limits or extraterritorial boundary limits you should contact that city directly.